rwblokzijl/Msc-thesis-EuroToken/thesis.md

 currency needs to be digitally efficient, transparent, accountable, and be fit for global transacting in the 21st century.
-In this chapter we explore the challenges in the creation of such a currency, specify the requirements for such a payment system and describe why a real solution is still lacking.
+In this chapter we explore the challenges in the creation of such a currency, specify the requirements for such a payment system and describe why a current solutions are still lacking.

 ## The difficulty of modern digital payment solutions